27th April to 1st May and 5th to 6th May 2021

 Shopping was not great.
 There was food available, but it was difficult to find among the different shops, even more expensive than Grand Turk, and not as well stocked as most other places we visited.
 Which contrasts with the notes on our chartbook.

 The kids and Charlotte made a trip to the “bubbling hole”.
 It’s an outlet for seawater, driven the waves, and evidently it wasn’t wavy enough that day as the kids were unimpressed.
-But, on the way back to the boat they met a local called Natural who created art with conch shells.
+But, on the way back to the boat they met a local called Natural who created art with conch shells, and built things in his garden with other people’s junk, like a windmill.
 And had vegetables growing in his garden.
-And a “pet” baby osprey who he had rescued from its next shortly before a hurricane, which still lived with him.
-They returned with many stories and a couple of pretty conch shells.
+And a “pet” osprey who he had rescued from its nest as a baby shortly before a hurricane, ands which still lived with him.
+And pigs and chickens he let the boys feed.
+They returned with many stories and a couple of pretty engraved and sculpted conch shells.
 Cool guy.

 We had some success fishing.
 Particularly when Charlotte saw a feeding frenzy (predator fish from below, birds from above, prey in the middle) not far from the boat.
 We jumped in the dinghy and trolled through it – most exciting for the little guys (and their parents).